bonitasoft/bonita-doc/md/performance-tuning.md

 This section deals with performance impact of your choice of [Engine access mode](engine-api-overview.md).

-There are various ways to access the Engine APIs provided by Bonita BPM Engine.
+There are various ways to access the Engine APIs provided by Bonita Engine.
 Choose the most suitable access mode for your deployment, requirements, and preferences.
 The access modes rely on different technologies and have different benefits and drawbacks.
 In this section, we will describe the performance characteristics of each mode.

 <a id="local"/>